Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 Radar Boresight Line using the Cage Button, found on the inboard (right) throttle handle.
-Cage mode commands the radar into BST mode with a five mile range, and short pulse, and sets the firing circuit for the currently selected air to air weapon relative to the Pinky Switch.
+Cage mode commands the radar into BST mode with a five mile range, and short pulse, and sets the firing circuit for the currently selected air-to-air weapon relative to the Pinky Switch.
 For the [optical sight](../../../cockpit/pilot/dcsg_controls.md#sight-mode-knob), the command activates the respective elevation and azimuth tracking, roll mark, and range functions of the reticle for the chosen weapon, without the pilot having